obsidianmd/obsidian-help/en/Licenses and payment/Commercial license.md

 Some companies may have a different procurement process.
 Ask your IT department to [[Help and support#Contact Obsidian support|contact Obsidian support]] if they have questions or require specific paperwork.

 **Can I purchase a commercial license for multiple employees?**
 Yes.
-You can purchase multiple commercial license seats through the [Account dashboard](https://obsidian.md/account).
+You can purchase multiple commercial license seats through your [Account dashboard](https://obsidian.md/account).
 There is no need for each employee to have their own Obsidian account, you can use a single admin account to purchase all the seats.

 After purchasing the license, you will receive a license key which you can send to employees to activate their license — see instructions above to activate the license.